hjk9984/TIL/git/gitignore.md

     # exclude a.log from *.log
     !a.log

-    # ignore the b.py file in current directory except subdir
+    # ignore the b.py file in current directory except subdir.
+    # for example, ./b.py is ignore but test_dir/b.py isn't ignored
     /b.py

     # ignore all files in any directory named tmp